ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 <figcaption style="text-align: center">Example connection of ADM-PC-BP25 in rectifier 1-phase & Buck mode with precharge</figcaption>

 ### Rectifier 3-phase mode
-In this mode, the module can be attached to an existing 3-phase grid to sink or source power from/to it and acting as an active power factor correction unit (PFC) with boost.
+In this mode, the module can be attached to an existing 3-phase AC supply to sink or source power from/to it and acting as an active power factor correction unit (PFC) with boost.
 The module reaches a power factor of 0.96-0.99 depending on the loading.

 Symmetrical three-phase AC voltage source is connected to the three phases.